UPDATE, DECEMBER 6, 2018: The damaged floating dock departed the Bremen yard via tug. It is now at the Lürssen facility in Hamburg.

 The fire began around 2 a.m. local time in Germany.
 Fire officials tell Radio Bremen and other local media that more than 150 personnel from Bremen and Lower Saxony responded.
 They used fireboats as well as ladder trucks in the efforts.
 By 10 a.m. local time in Bremen, the officials state, they had the fire within their control.
 They explain that the height of the floating dock, about 115 feet (35 meters), was a challenge for the ladder trucks.
 In addition, they add, flames were affecting at least three decks of the megayacht.
 Media reports conflict as to the identify the yacht, as well as her anticipated completion date.
 Fire officials did not identify the megayacht.

 The floating dock measures 426 feet long (130 meters).
 While smoke was heavy during the fire-fighting efforts, it’s no longer impacting the local community.
-Shipping traffic on the Weser River, where the Bremen yard sits, is flowing unimpeded as well.
+Shipping traffic on the Weser River, where the Bremen yard sits, continues flowing unimpeded as well.

 Lürssen released the following statement at 12 p.m. local time in Bremen: